HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_core_sidecar_log.md

 **Shared volume**

 The DX Core container and sidecar containers share the same volume for the logs as well as the [custom PVCs defined in the values](../mandatory_tasks/prepare_persistent_volume_claims.md#configuring-additional-core-persistent-volumes).
 This allows DX Core to write its logs, and have the sidecar containers read those logs.
 The logs are mounted at /opt/HCL/logs (and symbolically linked from /opt/HCL/wp_profile/logs) in the DX Core container.
-The sidecar containers can only read files written by Core under its logs directory and in the `mountPath` specified in the custom PVCs (`volumes.core.customPVCs`).
+The sidecar containers can only read files written by Core under its logs directory or in the `mountPath` specified in the custom PVCs (`volumes.core.customPVCs`).
 Files in other directories (such as the profile) are not available to the sidecars.

 **Default configuration**